zzh0616/3deor-sep/docs/powerspec.md

   - `power2d.png` / `power2d_rel.png` (relative plot is clipped to ±500%).

 All power spectra are windowed (Hann) and normalized by the window energy and physical volume.

+Internally, only Fourier modes inside the inscribed k-space sphere (where all three spatial dimensions have support) are used when forming 1D and 2D averages.
+A placeholder hook for a future uv/PSF/visibility mask is present in the implementation and can be activated when the pipeline is extended to interferometric data.